alexvyber/personal/ideas.md

 ### 2
 App that gives tips and tricks about linux and apps based on apps that installed on the system.
 This thing analyses the system and generates personalized tips.

+### 3
+Make repo that will be serve as tweet propasal ...